ezahid82/Engineering_F.e.R.a/Project R.a.md

 * **Problem:** Cannot find a compatible model that works with the device.

    * **Solution:** Due to relative project constraints with the materials, It was decided to create a dataset instead for someone to utilize later.

+* **Problem:** The walls of the box are **laser cut**, but they are solid and no light can **enter**, making it difficult to see, and since the acrylic used is red, the parts look **red** under the camera.
+   * **Solution:** Changed the design of the box to have as much **hollow space** as possible to allow natural light to enter the enclosure.

 <br>
 <br>

 ## Summary

 Project R.a. was not finished.
-We ran out of time to find a compatible model and did not complete the dataset.
+We ran out of time to find a compatible model ue to storage issues and did not complete the dataset.
+The photos gathered are saved to the device but the quantity of each part picture needs to increase (from 10 to 100) when enough storage is present to run a model.
+The project is clear with instructions (below) for future engineers to pick_up and iterate upon when deciding on a project to complete.

 ### How to Use what we have